Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Discussion

 The choice of $W$ states as the primary resource is motivated by their unique structure for decentralized tasks.
 Unlike GHZ-type states, which concentrate correlations into global phases that are highly fragile to local perturbations, the $W$ state provides a ``relational index'' (the excitation position $k$) that is naturally suited for distributing distinct, coordinated roles among agents.
 This allows the quantum strategy to generate nonzero total correlation while maintaining robustness to the local ``intel'' perturbations that would otherwise collapse more rigid entanglement structures.

-Taken together, these findings support a reframing of quantum coordination in decentralized systems.
-Rather than viewing entanglement solely as a means to ``boost'' correlation magnitude, it should be viewed as a structural resource that reshapes the geometry of feasible joint-action distributions.
-From this perspective, the primary advantage of the quantum resource is its ability to access a collision-suppressing coordination regime that is not achieved by the shared-latent classical baseline family considered here.
-The HFC framework makes this effect explicit by separating exogenous latent structure from coordination mechanisms and by evaluating correlation differentials relative to the strongest classical baselines permitted by the model.
+Entanglement does not give the team more correlation here --- by both metrics it gives less.
+What it changes is which pairs (APMI, Coin) are reachable at all.
+The primary advantage of the quantum resource is its ability to access a collision-suppressing coordination regime that is not achieved by the shared-latent classical baseline family considered here.
+Viewed this way, the HFC framework provides a straightforward way to separate exogenous latent structure from coordination mechanisms while comparing correlation differentials against the strongest classical baselines allowed by the model.
 This approach complements recent efforts \cite{kao2024scalable, poggi2024measurement} to characterize quantum correlations in networked and multi-agent settings beyond outcome-centric or equilibrium-based analyses.